andreterron/mainframe/packages/docs/systemd-service.md

     3. `sudo systemctl start mainframe`

 If you run into issues, or need to see your Mainframe logs, run `journalctl -u mainframe` to see all logs, or `journalctl -f -u mainframe` to get a live feed of logs.

+## Notes

+If the `mainframe.service` file is updated, run `systemctl daemon-reload` to refresh systemd's cached version